findalsi/web_project_group22/README.md

 ### Feature 3

-Vantaa restaurant week option allows customers to check the discounted menu options offered for that particular period.
-By creating forms we let customers to reserve a table by inputting name, email, date, time and the number of people come to dine at the hotel premises.
-Then the inputted data will be updated in the database for later reference.
+Vantaa restaurant week allows customers to book discounted menu options offered for that particular time period.
+By creating a form we let customers to reserve tables by inputting name, email, date, time and the number of people come to dine in at the hotel premises.
+Then the inputted data will be stored in a database for later reference.

 github link - https://github.com/findalsi/web_project_group22/tree/main

 shell.hamk.fi - http://shell.hamk.fi/~kasunki23000/kasunki_tasks/web_project_group22/feature3.php

 ### Feature 4